 Established by the Apple Valley Fire District, this fund raises money to support firefighting efforts in the community.
 Their mission is to provide financial assistance with the acquisition of rescue, medical and fire equipment, as well as providing public education and victim assistance.
 For more information about Apple Valley Fire Click here Apple Valley Fire

 The Animal Welfare Advocacy & Kind (Humane) Education Network (AWAKHEN!) was established to promote the well-being of our animal friends through a variety of approaches.

 This fund refurbishes donated technology equipment which is used to train the community residents through workshops to develop technological skills.
 Upon completion of training workshops, the equipment is given to the community members.

 This fund was established as a way to honor the parents of Tim and Chett Watts Jr. through programs that benefit the children in the High Desert community.
 This will be made possible by a commitment from Victorville Motors to make a difference in the schools of the High Desert.
-With programs such as ‘It’s a Gas to go to Class’ and ‘RAM IT FORWARD,’ the enthusiasm is being brought back into education for our children!
+With programs such as “IT’S A GAS TO GO TO CLASS“ and “IT’S A GAS TO TEACH CLASS” the enthusiasm is being brought back into education for our children!